delatorrena2016/sql-etl-analytics/README.md

 ## Methods

-Describe the methods you are using.
-Include a description of the tools you are using.
 ### Staging
 1. Extraction, Transformation and Loading
     * Cast read datasets to dataframe using [Pandas](https://pandas.pydata.org/docs/index.html) according to file extention; .csv, .xlsx.
-        * Align dataset for better tab form.
+        * Align dataset for better tabular form.
         * Formatting; Date, etc.
         * Drop unuseful data for process speed; ID, Date retrieval, etc. (This datasets do not have NaN, already seen from describe() Pandas method)
     * Save each dataset as table to local database DuckDB file logically.